ibm-cloud-architecture/kubernetes-multicloud-management/docs/mcm-openshift.md

-# Using MCM to Manage an IBM Cloud Private on OpenShift Cluster
+# Manage Red Hat OpenShift Clusters
 **Author:** Fabio Gomez (fabiogomez@us.ibm.com)

 This section focuses on demonstrating how to manage an IBM Cloud Private on OpenShift cluster through MCM.